manuelangladatort/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html), at Max Planck Institute for Empirical Aesthetics (Germany).
-I am interested in how people experience the auditory world and the impact of such experienes on human behavior and culture.
-To explore this, my research combines methods from different disciplines, including massive online perceptual experiments, iterated learning paradigms in rhythm and singing modalities, cross-cultural research, and network science.
+I am interested in how humans experience the auditory world and the way in which such representations impact human behaviour and culture.
+To explore this, my research combines methods from different disciplines using massive online experiments, including high-resolution perceptual paradigms, cultural transmission chains in rhythm and singing modalities, cross-cultural research, and network science.